pnp/cli-microsoft365/docs/docs/cmd/docs.md

 ## Remarks

-If config setting `autoOpenLinksInBrowser` is configured to true, the command will automatically open the CLI for Microsoft 365 docs webpage in the default browser. [cli config set](../cmd/cli/config/config-set.md)
+Configure `autoOpenLinksInBrowser` using [cli config set](../cmd/cli/config/config-set.md) to automatically open the webpage in the default browser

 ## Examples